We provide personalized solutions for a healthy life by

 Analysis of causes of cancer

-This service tracks the cause of cancer and provides key information for personalized treatment by analyzing mutations in the genes
+This service tracks the cause of cancer and provides key information for personalized treatment by analyzing mutations in the genesinvolved in cancer development using DNA extracted from cancer patients' tumor samples.

 Until now, cancers were classified in a histopathological manner, but recently, gene analysis is performed on cancer tissue, and cancers are subdivided into groups.
+This contributes to improved response (about 75% of patients exhibit different effects when the same anticancer drug is prescribed) and provides personalized treatment for cancerpatients while minimizing adverse effects.

 Cancer Occurrence Monitoring